Update Function Permissions

 force:source:push command to push permission set changes (and other org-side changes) to your org.
 If you're collaborating with other developers and sharing an org and compute environment, make sure to merge your permissions changes with any changes your team has already pushed to the shared org, pulling changes to your project with

 force:source:pull first if necessary.
-For details on synching project and scratch org changes, see Pull Source from the Scratch Org to Your Project
+For details on syncing project and scratch org changes, see Pull Source from the Scratch Org to Your Project.

 force:source:deploy.
-For more information on synching project and sandbox org changes, see Develop Against Any Org.
+For more information on synching project and sandbox org changes, Develop Functions Using Sandbox Orgs.

 For more information on Salesforce permission sets, see Permission Sets Overview